AQLT/rjd3filters_old/README.md

 <img src="man/figures/README-diagnostic-plots-1.png" style="display: block; margin: auto;" />

-### Manipulate moving average
+### Manipulate moving averages

-You can also create and manipulate moving average with the class `moving_average`.
-In the next example we show how to create the M2X12 moving average, the first moving average used to extract the trend-cycle in X-11, and the M3X3 moving average, applied on each months to extract seasonal component
+You can also create and manipulate moving averages with the class `moving_average`.
+In the next examples we show how to create the M2X12 moving average, the first moving average used to extract the trend-cycle in X-11, and the M3X3 moving average, applied to each months to extract seasonal component.

 ``` r
 e1 <- moving_average(rep(1,12), lags = -6)